How Can I Hear Them?

 Where do I place the speakers for best performance?

-For audiophile performance, the ideal is to have them as far apart (Left and right fronts) as you are sitting back from their center line.
+For audiophile performance, wider is better as a general rule and ideally, the separation between the Left and Right front channels should be equal to the distance from the center of the screen to the listening position.
 I.E. if you are 8' back from the front wall try to get them 8' apart and at seated ear level (height).

 However, most of us live in the real world where room decor dictates realistic placement options.
 That is where ORB gives you an advantage.

-It is an inherent characteristic of spheres to have very wide dispersion of sound.
+It is an inherent characteristic of a spherical speaker to yield a very wide dispersion of sound.
 Even if you were to hide them up in the corners of the room, you will still get wall-to-wall sound.
 ORB is about not having to sacrifice your décor in order to get great sound.
 Click here to see the "ideal" home theater speaker locations.

 My receiver manual mentions 6-8 Ohms but the MOD2 is 4 Ohms